Grain-free almond flour pizza crust made with tapioca flour and yeast – crispy on the outside, airy on the inside for all your favorite pizzas!

-Speaking of pizza toppings….let’s talk about this caprese pizza situation.
+Let’s talk about this caprese pizza situation.
 It’s cuh-pray-say (get it?
 Like cuh-ray-zay?
 Caprese?
 Too much?
 Moving on).

 I used fresh mozarella, super juicy heirloom tomatoes, homemade chimichurri sauce, and a balsamic reduction with a sprinkle of fresh basil.
-I adapted the chimichurri sauce recipe from the August Cooking Light, and thought it made an excellent addition to the pizza.

 You can make this an appetizer pizza or do as I did and stuff yourself silly with it.
 The mozarella melts into the most delicious stringy goo, and even the heirloom tomatoes become more flavorful after roasting.
 Like I said: tears.to.eyes.